LoganBrinsmead/CS-425/Assignments/02/Report.md

 Runtime with initial attempt at threading: 15m

 After reviewing the code on blue, I rearranged mine and reran it and got much better time with the testcases and got 1 minute.
+The output isn't quite there, though, and I'm trying to discover what the issue is.

 Runtime after rearranging with the example code on blue: 1m3.232s